Adonis (poet): Death threats

-A known critic of Islamic religious values and traditions, who describes himself as a non-religious person, Adonis has previously received a number of death threats in consequence of his denouncement by the known Egyptian Salafi sheikh Mohamad Said Raslan who accused him of leaving his Muslim name (Ali) and taking a pagan name, in a circulated video he accused him as well of being a warrior against Islam and demanded his books to be banned describing him as a thing and an infidel.
+A known critic of Islamic religious values and traditions, who describes himself as a non-religious person, Adonis has previously received a number of death threats in consequence of his denouncement by the well-known Egyptian Salafi sheikh Mohamad Said Raslan who accused him of leaving his Muslim name (Ali) and taking a pagan name, in a circulated video he accused him as well of being a warrior against Islam and demanded his books to be banned describing him as a thing and an infidel.

-In May 2012, a statement issued on one of the Syrian opposition's Facebook pages, supporters of the Syrian opposition argued that the literary icon deserved to die on three counts.
+In May 2012, in a statement issued on one of the Syrian opposition's Facebook pages, supporters of the Syrian opposition argued that the literary icon deserved to die on three counts.
 First, he is Alawite.
-Second he is also opposed to the Muslim religion.
+Second, he is also opposed to the Muslim religion.
 Third, he criticizes the opposition and rejects foreign military intervention in Syria.

 In May 2012, a group of Lebanese and Syrian intellectuals issued an online condemnation in the wake of the call.

 Call for book burning

-In 2013, Islamic scholar Abdelfetah Zeraoui Hamadache called for Adonis books to be burned following a poem allegedly attributed to him, this came after the Salafi leader listened to the poem on social networks, he then issued a fatwa calling for burning Adonis' books in Algeria and in the Arab World.
+In 2013, Islamic scholar Abdelfetah Zeraoui Hamadache called for Adonis's books to be burned following a poem allegedly attributed to him.
+This came after the Salafi leader listened to the poem on social networks.
+He then issued a fatwa calling for the burning Adonis's books in Algeria and in the Arab World.

-The poem was later proven as counterfeit (the poem is very weak in linguistic structure and differ greatly from Adonis literary style) Adonis commented:"I am sorry that I am discussing a counterfeiting at this level.
+The poem was later proven to be counterfeit (the poem is very weak in linguistic structure and differs greatly from Adonis's literary style).
+Adonis commented: "I am sorry that I am discussing a counterfeiting at this level.
 I hope that the source of the so-called poem is published.
 This is a shame for an Islamic scholar, the Arabic language and the entire Arab poem heritage."

-He added: "I am not sad about burning my books because this is an old phenomenon in our history.
+He added: "I am not sad about the burning of my books because this is an old phenomenon in our history.
 We are fighting to found a dialogue and a debate in a peaceful way.
-Founding differences in opinions is a wealth source.
+Founding differences in opinions is a source wealth.
 This counterfeiting humiliates Arabic."